 Here’s what you need to know about fertility and having sex on your period.

-For the average woman, the ovulation cycle is somewhere between 28 and 30 days.
+On average, the ovulation cycle is somewhere between 28 and 30 days.
 This means that if you have sex while on your period, you won’t likely ovulate until several days later.

-If you’re curious about your ovulation patterns, you can track the number of days between your periods.
+If you’re curious about your ovulation patterns, you can track the days between your periods.
 This includes when you start your period, and then when you start your period again.

-A woman’s ovulation cycles can vary, so it’s statistically possible you could become pregnant while on your period.
+Ovulation cycles can vary, so it’s statistically possible you could become pregnant while on your period.
 While pregnancy is less likely in the earlier days of your period, the chances increase in the later days.

-If you’re trying to become pregnant and haven’t conceived after a year or more of having unprotected sex, contact your doctor.
-They can recommend methods of tracking your ovulation, as well as fertility experts.
-They can provide testing and treatments that will help you increase your chances of conception.
+If you’re trying to become pregnant and haven’t conceived after a year or more, contact your doctor.
+They can recommend methods of tracking your ovulation, as well as connect you with fertility experts.